UPDATED: PBL, St. Joseph-Ogden, St. Joe Grade School, Unity become latest area districts to go mask optional

 "There will be people that will reach out and be concerned and I'm sure there's a lot of people happy that we're attempting this," Larson said Tuesday.
 "It really all goes back to how poorly handled this was — the timing couldn't have been any worse for school districts and really forced our hands."

-Twenty-two other districts — including the big three of Champaign, Urbana and Danville — are sticking with the same pandemic rules that schools across Illinois have had since the start of classes in August.
+Twenty-one other districts — including Champaign, Urbana and Danville — are sticking with the same pandemic rules that schools across Illinois have had since the start of classes in August.

 Several students told me today that this was their best day of school in 2 years.
 There was a noticeable buzz and excitement to be at school today.
 140+ kids have never experienced "normal" high school.— Mr. Steve Fiscus (@MrFiscus_TCHS) February 8, 2022